Skip to content

 The benchmarking process starts with establishing a benchmark committee of healthcare stakeholders (experts, committee), which will identify a clinical problem where an effective ML-based solution can have a significant clinical impact.

-MLCubes are the building blocks of an experiment and are required in order to create a benchmark.
-Three MLCubes (Data Preparator MLCube, Reference Model MLCube, and Metrics MLCube) need to be submitted.
-After submitting the three MLCubes, alongside with a sample reference dataset, the Benchmark Committee is capable of creating a benchmark.
+A benchmark workflow is defined by three containers.
+A Data Preparator container, a Reference Model container, and a Metrics container, need to be submitted in order to define a benchmark workflow.
+After submitting the three containers, alongside with a sample reference dataset, the Benchmark Committee is capable of creating a benchmark.
 Once the benchmark is submitted, the Medperf admin must approve it before it can be seen by other users.
 Follow our Hands-on Tutorial for detailed step-by-step guidelines.

-Data Providers that want to be part of the benchmark can prepare their own datasets, register them, and associate them with the benchmark.
-A dataset will be prepared using the benchmark's Data Preparator MLCube.
-Then, the prepared dataset's metadata is registered within the MedPerf server.
+Data Providers that want to be part of the benchmark can register their own datasets, prepare them, and associate them with the benchmark.
+A dataset will be prepared using the benchmark's Data Preparator container and the dataset's metadata is registered within the MedPerf server.

 The data provider then can request to participate in the benchmark with their dataset.
 Requesting the association will run the benchmark's reference workflow to assure the compatibility of the prepared dataset structure with the workflow.
 Once the association request is approved by the Benchmark Committee, then the dataset becomes a part of the benchmark.